Looking for the best wineries in Calistoga?

 Napa Valley is famous for its wineries, but many wine lovers don’t realize it’s broken up into a handful of nested regions, including Calistoga.

 Located at the northern end of the Napa Valley, Calistoga is home to some of the best wineries in the region.
-If you’re looking for a beautiful location, amazing wines, and relaxing spa getaways, Calistoga is definitely worth a visit.
+If you’re looking for a beautiful location, amazing wines, and relaxing spa getaways, and mouth-watering restaurants, Calistoga is definitely worth a visit.

 What is Calistoga’s Terroir Like?